Ground-fault circuit interrupter outlets prevent accidental electrocution.

 In some cases, this path to ground could be through YOU.
-If a ground fault interrupter senses this dangerous condition, it instantly shuts power off to protect you from the dangers of shock or electrocution.
+If a ground fault interrupter senses this dangerous condition, it instantly shuts the power off to protect you from the dangers of shock or electrocution.

 What is a Ground Fault Protection GFCI?

 A ground fault circuit interrupter (GFCI) can help prevent electrocution.
 If a person’s body starts to receive a shock, the GFCI senses this and cuts off the power before he/she can get injured.

 What is the difference between a Ground Fault Circuit Interrupter (GFCI) and an AFCI (Arc Fault Circuit Interrupters)?

-GFCIs and AFCIs funtion differently and offer different protection.
+GFCIs and AFCIs function differently and offer different protection.
 GFCIs are used to protect people from the deadly effects of electric shock.
 This can occur if parts of an electrical appliance or tool become energized due to a ground fault.

 AFCIs are used to protect branch circuit wiring from dangerous arcing faults that could start an electrical fire.
 Find out more about Arc Fault Breakers.

-Dont’ take a chance with your family’s safety.
+Don’t take a chance with your family’s safety.